Disclosure: This site contains affiliate links. I earn a commission if you purchase through them — at no extra cost to you. See full disclosure →

 1. ChatGPT (Free) — still the default

-The free tier of ChatGPT in 2026 includes GPT-4o-mini and limited GPT-4o.
-For most creator writing tasks — outlines, idea generation, headline variations, rewrites — the free tier is fine.
+The free tier of ChatGPT in June 2026 now includes GPT-4o access with daily limits (OpenAI retired GPT-3.5 from the free tier).
+For most creator writing tasks — outlines, idea generation, headline variations, rewrites — the free tier is genuinely capable.

 What it's good for: brainstorming, outlines, "rewrite this in a different tone," "give me 10 headline options," drafting first passes you'll heavily edit.